FloatingStory/CSE-5525-Default-Project/README.md

 # CSE 5525: Default Project - Spring 2026

 ## Our Overview
-Notes that to run our code, there are multiple python and bash executions to be done, and is specified [in this section](#instructions-to-run-after-setting-up-what-is-specified-under-the-overview).
+Notes about our code, there are multiple python and bash executions to be executed, and is specified [in this section](#instructions-to-run-after-setting-up-what-is-specified-under-the-overview).

 ## Model Card
 Some information of what was used for our project.